sagemath/trac_to_gh/Issue 3086.md

 # Issue 3086: Update R to the 2.7 release and split off rpy.spkg

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/3086

 Original creator: mabshoff